10 Things you might Wonder about when Visiting Bali for the First Time

 1. Dwarapala (Bedogol in Balinese)

 Already when you leave the airport of Denpasar, you approach those awkward looking statues, that are placed mostly in front of temple entrances.
 They have a human body, but their scary faces resemble dragons or monkeys with sharp teeth and wide-open eyes.

 In Hindu culture, those statues are gate guardians who protect temples and homes.
 Most likely there are two of those statues, placed left and right of the gate.
 Contrasts are used to describe that everything in life has an opposition – yin and yang.
-For example, there is a statue of both an old and a young person or a warrior holding his sword in the right hand and on the other side there is the same warrior holding the sword in the left hand.
+For example, there is a statue of both an old and a young person or a warrior holding his sword in the right hand and the same warrior holding the sword in the left hand.

 2. Elephant God Ganesh

-Another well-seen statue is the elephant god Ganesh.
+Another well-known statue is the elephant god Ganesh.
 It’s also a common motive on shirts, bags and souvenirs.